The 7 habits of highly effective travel managers

 7. Ask for feedback

-How will you know if the you’ve implemented is working if you don’t talk to the people who use it?
+How will you know if the travel management process you’ve implemented is working if you don’t talk to the people who use it?

 Don’t let your travelers quietly fume over the faults of your company’s current process or complain to each other about it.
 Give them an opportunity to discuss their experience with you instead.